reservemedia/frontend-codetest/readme.md

 # Reserve Front End Engineer Code Test

 For this code test you are going to make a weather app using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/).
 The application should make use of redux state, action creators, reducers, routing, and persistence with local storage.
 You should also use [React Toolbox](http://react-toolbox.com/#/) to follow the material design wireframes we've provided.
-Any assets you need should be included or available through one of the libraries listed below.
+Any assets you need should be included in this repo in the folder "Assets" or available through one of the libraries listed below.

 ## Pages